trinchetto/prompt-engineering-patterns-handbook/README.md

 # Prompt Engineering Patterns Handbook

 ## Introduction

 Prompt engineering is the art of crafting clear, purposeful instructions for large language models (LLMs) like ChatGPT.
 Done well, it’s less “asking nicely” and more **architecting conversations** so the AI delivers exactly what you need — consistently.

 The patterns here are **reusable blueprints**.
 Each is like a Lego brick: snap them together to build anything from a polite email rewriter to a fully automated AI agent workflow.

+### Overview

+The Prompt Engineering Patterns Handbook is a Markdown-based guide that catalogues reusable prompt-design blueprints for large language models.
+The root directory contains a master `README.md` plus four themed pattern files (`interaction-patterns.md`, `structuring-patterns.md`, `reasoning-patterns.md`, and `creativity-patterns.md`) alongside contributing guidelines.

+### Architecture & Concepts

+- **Master index** – `README.md` introduces the handbook and lists every pattern, grouped into four categories: Interaction, Structuring, Reasoning & Analysis, and Creativity & Exploration.
+- **Pattern files** – Each category file documents specific patterns using a consistent template: description, purpose, problem solved, data needed, a “quick copy-paste prompt,” and general vs. AI-agent examples.
+- **Contribution workflow** – `CONTRIBUTING.md` outlines how to add a new
+  pattern: choose the correct group file, follow the standard section format, and update the master README catalog.

+### Pointers for Further Exploration

+1. **Dive into pattern groups**: Start with the README’s “Detailed Guides” links to explore each category in depth.
+2. **Practice with examples**: Try out the “Quick Copy-Paste Prompt” snippets in the pattern files to see how they influence model responses.
+3. **Contribute new patterns**: Follow the contributing guidelines to add or refine patterns, keeping examples and prompts concise.
+4. **Experiment with chaining patterns**: Combine multiple patterns (e.g., Persona + Template) to build richer, more controllable prompt workflows.

 ---